30 Years Ago: Jane’s Addiction Release Their Live Indie Debut

 The indie label in question was the aforementioned Triple X, founded by a trio of employees from record distributor Greenworld.
 Charley Brown, Peter Heur and Dean Naleway got themselves fired in order to collect unemployment, which they used to start Triple X. They then went all in, maxing out their credit cards and even selling their cars to put out Jane's Addiction's first album.

 Triple X tried to talk Jane's into a longer deal (three to five records, depending on who you ask), but Farrell instead talked Brown into managing the band.
 This marked the launch of Triple X Management and the Triple X record deal turned into a 50-50 split on one album.

-During that period, Jane’s Addiction were alternating acoustic and electric sets, so the plan was to capture both at a live Roxy showcase.
-As you’ll see in the video below (featuring the entire show), it isn’t exactly like anybody is standing still to lay down pristine tracks.
+During that period, Jane's Addiction were alternating acoustic and electric sets, so the plan was to capture both at a live Roxy showcase.
+Eight originals (including their later hit "Jane Says") made the album cut along with covers of the Velvet Underground's "Rock and Roll" and the Rolling Stones' "Sympathy for the Devil."